alieymsxxn/flask-todo/README.md

 5. There is one root user created by default with username: root and password: root.
 It can be used to access all endpoints.

 # HOW TO DECRYPT
-1. A demonstartion of implemented encryption and decryption is depicted in the test.py file.
+1. A demonstartion of implemented encryption and decryption is shown in the test.py file.
 2. It is assumed that the key.key file is accquired by both encrypting and decrypting parties.